The

 legislation, songs, and folk tales.

-Spanning the centuries between pre-contact indigenous Haiti to the aftermath of the 2010 earthquake, the Reader
+Spanning the centuries between pre-contact indigenous Haiti to the

 covers widely known episodes in Haiti's history, such as the U.S.